First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Reinforcement Learning Methodology

 The slow response of the main coil (AIHS) was addressed through a dedicated overshooting strategy (Sec. \ref{sec-overshoot}), which reduced magnetic settling times from approximately 60 s to 10 s.
 As a result, each action-observation cycle was executed on a fixed 10 s timescale, setting the minimum step duration during training episodes.

 The training of the RL agent was organized into episodes, each corresponding to an independent tuning attempt starting from a given machine configuration.
 The maximum episode length was defined as the maximum number of agent-environment interactions allowed per attempt, and represents a key hyperparameter for balancing exploration and training efficiency.
 Each interaction consisted of proposing a new action, applying it to the machine via PyEPICS, allowing the system to stabilize (using the overshooting strategy for the main coil), and recording the resulting observations and reward.
+Although each interaction required approximately 10~s once an episode was underway, the total wall-clock training time also included the reset procedure performed at the beginning of every episode.
+This reset typically required about 40~s to restore the machine to a valid initial condition and could occasionally take longer if an interlock was triggered during the reset process.
+Consequently, the total training duration reported in this work corresponds to the measured wall-clock time, including both RL interaction steps and episode reset overheads, rather than simply the number of timesteps multiplied by 10~s.
 For Injector~2 training, the maximum episode length was set to 40 steps, which was sufficient to allow the agent to explore corrective actions while keeping training cycles short and compatible with operational constraints.
 Episodes terminated either when the maximum number of steps was reached or when the cumulative reward surpassed a predefined threshold indicating successful tuning.
+The principal TD3 hyperparameters used during the Injector~2 campaign are summarized in Table~\ref{tab:td3_hyperparameters}.
+Most values correspond to the default implementation provided by Stable-Baselines3 \cite{raffin2021stable}.
+Although limited studies were performed on learning rates, batch sizes, and exploration noise levels, no significant performance improvements were observed relative to the default configuration.

+In contrast, the convergence speed, stability, and safety of the RL agent were found to depend much more strongly on the design of the reward function and the incorporation of accelerator-specific constraints.
+In particular, reward shaping, interlock penalties, action-space limitations, and the overshooting strategy had a substantially larger impact on training performance than moderate variations of the TD3 hyperparameters.
+Consequently, the focus of the optimization effort was placed on the formulation of the control problem rather than extensive hyperparameter tuning.

 To investigate how prior knowledge influences convergence, three complementary training strategies were tested (Fig.~\ref{fig:rl_strategies}): (a) RL from scratch, where the agent was initialized with random weights; (b) RL from previous turn, in which the policy learned at one turn number was reused as initialization for the next; and (c) RL from surrogate model, where the actor network was pretrained offline at selected turns using a surrogate derived from historical Injector~2 data, before fine-tuning directly on the machine.